ljedrz/lambda_calculus/README.md

 - Church pairs
 - Church lists
 - standard lambda terms and combinators
-- a parser for lambda expressions with De Bruijn indices
+- a parser for lambda expressions
 - 7 β-reduction strategies with optional display of reduction steps

 The implementation tries to find a compromise between the spirit of the lambda calculus and Rust's